marcussacana/VNDB-Extender-2020/readme.md

 - Legacy View: Allow disable the VNDB Extender temporally
 - Synchronous Loading: Help prevent the VNDB block by massive requests
 - VN List Support: Now you can use the VNDB Extender in the main VNDB List
-- VNDB Query Mode: Now the VNDB Extender use the VNDB Query feature to catch the VN info
+ ~~VNDB Query Mode: Now the VNDB Extender use the VNDB Query feature to catch the VN info~~ (Disabled For Maintence)
 - NSFW Cover Blur: Now the VNDB Optionally blur the NSFW covers from the list
 - Custom Columns: Now the VNDB Extender works with custom columns (WIP)